 Many parents have asked themselves, does my child have Attention-Deficit Hyperactivity Disorder, or ADHD?
-However, when parents aren’t sure what to look for or don’t recognize signs their child has ADHD, it’s possible students can struggle for years.
-Trickily, children often display many of the common symptoms of ADHD, which is entirely normal.
+However, when parents aren’t sure what to look for and aren’t familiar with signs of ADHD in kids, it’s possible students can struggle for years.
+Trickily, children often display many of the common signs of ADHD in school and out, which is entirely normal.
 Ultimately, it is the combination of numerous symptoms and adverse effects on success at school and relationships that should raise a red flag.
 That said, only a trained professional can identify and diagnose ADHD, and this post is meant only to help parents know when to seek guidance.

 1. Interrupting

 Younger children especially are likely to have trouble controlling their impulses to interrupt.
 In the classroom, this could look like calling out or speaking over classmates, but recess and playtime take on a different look.
-Some children with ADHD may “interrupt,” by going out of turn when playing a game, or suddenly crashing games they weren’t partaking in.
+A child with ADHD may “interrupt,” by going out of turn when playing a game, or suddenly crashing games they weren’t partaking in.

 2. Outburst

-For some children with ADHD, moderating emotions can prove exceptionally challenging.
-As a result, children with ADHD may have sudden outbursts in class or at home.
+ADHD in kids can make moderating emotions exceptionally challenging.
+As a result, a child with ADHD may have sudden outbursts in class or at home.
 Often time, these outbursts are due to overwhelming anger or frustration.

 3. Fidgeting

-Although perhaps the most cliche or stereotypical sign of ADHD, it is very widely experienced by young learners with ADHD.
+Although perhaps one of the most cliche signs of ADHD, it is very widely experienced by young learners dealing with ADHD in school.
 Fidgeting is a consequence of the hyperactivity component of ADHD.
-For students with ADHD, sitting still can feel like an impossibility, and squirming, fidgeting, and bouncing is common responses amongst students with ADHD when asked to sit.
+For students struggling with ADHD in school, sitting still can feel like an impossibility, and squirming, fidgeting, and bouncing are common responses amongst students with ADHD when asked to sit.

 4. Unfinished tasks